Ways to Give

 |Land and other capital property|

-If you choose to give capital property, such as land, you need to aware of all the tax rules related to depreciation, capital gains and fair market value.
+If you choose to give capital property, such as land, you need to be aware of all the tax rules related to depreciation, capital gains and fair market value.

 Generally capital property is something you bought as an investment or to earn income.
 If sold, such property would result in a capital gain or loss for income tax purposes.